 Question #6: What are the dealer and manufacturer service levels?

 This might not occur to you if you are new to RVing, but it’s important to ask the dealer what kind of service level they guarantee after you buy the coach.
 This could range from how they care for the coach after the purchase to how quickly will they repair the coach if an issue arises within the warranty period.

 We learned that not all dealers are created equal after you buy a coach.
 In our coach’s maiden voyage to Parker, Arizona, we experienced violent wind gusts rocking us resulting in terrible scraping noises.
 We discovered that the slide slid out about three inches— super dangerous!
 We assumed that the dealer would be horrified and want to help us immediately.

 Not so much.
 It was going to be three weeks before we could even get an appointment.
 That didn’t even include the additional time if a new part needed to be ordered.
 We were leaving in two weeks for a year-long journey, so I begged the dealer to help us sooner.
 They eventually did, but it wasn’t a pleasant experience for anyone.

 Perks can be a huge money saver!
 Our dealer offered a one-year membership to both Thousand Trails and Colorado River Adventures.
 This was one-year of FREE camping in a number of places, which saved us hundreds of dollars.
 If you work those programs right, you could even save more than that.
 Perks like this can be a good way to offset other costs when shopping for an RV.

 Shopping for an RV at a dealership can be really exciting.
-Dealers are very helpful, but the experience can also be overwhelming if you don’t ask the right questions.
+Dealers are very helpful, but the experience can also be overwhelming if you don’t know how to buy an RV by asking the right questions.
 Use these questions to help you navigate the waters of your RV purchase, and your experience will feel like floating on a calm summer ocean.
 Check out the rig we ended up with on our site More Than A Wheelin’.